top of page

 The solution consists of the superposition of the solution of the homogeneous differential equation and a particular solution of the inhomogeneous differential equation.

-As excitation function we choose a harmonic oscillation (with constant displacement amplitude)
+As excitation function we choose a harmonic oscillation with constant displacement amplitude

-with the derivations and
+with the derivations

 The differential equation therefore becomes